13 Career Change CV Examples [& Templates]

 • A CV summary is one of the most valuable things you should include on your career change CV.
 Career summaries highlight any specialisations or unique skills you’ve developed throughout your career.

-• A summary combines your background with the opportunities you are seeking.
+• A summary combines your background with the opportunities you’re seeking.
 In other words, a summary shows how your experience has prepared you for your new field.
-However, you should only use a summary if you have had at least 10 years of experience.
+However, you should only use a summary if you’ve had at least 10 years of experience.

 • As unfair as it may seem, employers often discard visually unattractive CVs, so your CV must look aesthetically pleasing.